I did get a request for a lesson on some of the guitar licks of guitarist Pete Townshend of The Who…

 Notes To Get The Most From This Lesson

 In this lesson I've chosen to teach (in my humble opinion) the most useful part, and the most difficult part, of “Pinball Wizard” by The Who.

 - Fingering the chord with the thumb around the neck will be easier for some people than others.
 Even though this is the way Pete Townshend plays the chords it's really fine to use one of two alternate forms.

 - Alternative Form #1: The easiest form involves leaving out the thumb and playing the top strings only.
 I show in the video how to deaden out the 5th string and the 1st string.
 A good strategy is to try this first and then try adding the thumb for the bass no later.

-- Alternative Form #2: Another way to do this is to play it as a bar chord (see cheat sheet for fingering).
+- Alternative Form #2: Another way to do this is to play it as a (see cheat sheet for fingering).
 It does sound slightly different, but it’s not likely anyone will hear the difference (except diehard Who fans that play guitar and are fanatics about playing things the way the original artist played it.
 I'm kinda over that).

 - The chords you'll actually be playing are suspended fourth chords (sus4) resolving to the major chord.
 I wasn't sure if I got this across clearly in the video.
 For example: the first chord is a Bsus4 that resolves (as in take the pinky off) to a B major chord.
 For those interested in theory that means the 4th becomes the 3rd of the chord once it resolves.

 - The progression is: Bsus4 to B; Asus4 to A; Gsus4 to G; F#sus4 to F#.

 - I don't recommend trying to do the original version on a nylon string guitar.
 I've tried it.
 It's really hard to get the thumb around the neck 🙂 If you're using a nylon string guitar just stick with one of the other two versions I've talked about here.

 Well...
 That's all I know for now.